anjar10/slate/source/includes/_errors.md

 Error Code | Meaning
 -----------|--------
-2000 | The related attribute should not be empty.
 2001 | Pagination parameter should be an integer and more than zero (0) 2002 | Page parameter should be an integer and more than zero (0) 2003 | Transaction ID has not assigned.
 Please contact Flip\'s Developer to fix this